greensharpie/greensharpie/README.md

 # About Me:
 Hello, my name is Kevin Blanco and I'm a Software Engineer with a background in healthcare.
-I have a wealth of experience in program management, and have recently transitioned into the field of software engineering. <br>I enjoy working collaboratively with teams to tackle complex challenges and am committed to continuously learning and refining my skills.
-My background in healthcare has provided me with a unique perspective, which I bring to my work as a developer.
+After gaining experience in program management, I transitioned into software engineering where I’ve been able to apply my problem-solving skills and critical thinking from healthcare to software development. <br>I enjoy working collaboratively with teams to tackle complex challenges and am committed to continuously learning and refining my skills.
+My background in healthcare has provided me with a unique perspective, which I bring to my work as an engineer.
 I look forward to growing further and contributing to meaningful projects in the future.

 ## 🌐 Socials: